SRGSSR/srglogger-apple/docs/README.md

 import SRGLoggerSwift
 ```

+This requires your target to link against the corresponding Swift package product.

 ## Logging messages

 To log a message, simply call the macro corresponding to the desired level.
 In Objective-C: